jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 access to the latter's contact information through RDAP entity objects, which should aid troubleshooting.

-Beside the troubleshooting context, the ability to conveniently look up and search registered RPKI data through RDAP would inform users irrespective of their RPKI expertise level.
+Beside the troubleshooting context, the ability to conveniently look up and search registered RPKI data through RDAP would inform users irrespective of their RPKI expertise level, as is demonstrated in the [@?RDAP-GUIDE](https://rdap.rcode3.com/misc/uses.html).
+Past deployments of 3rd party services such as [@?JDR](https://blog.nlnetlabs.nl/introducing-jdr/) has shown a need for this type of service.

 This specification next defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.